amotaouakkil123/Teapot/README.txt

 The resources directory contains the shaders we programmed, more specifically we programmed the perFragmentLighting_frag.glsl to implement the shadows on our scene.

+The project taught me to use camera and orthographic projections to implement arcball and also manipulate lighting to have shadows appear on the scene.
+I am also a lot more comfortable with implementing shader code.

 Due to the packages that you would have to install to make the build work, I have provided a short video detailing all the light, shadows, and arc ball features of the project as well as the source code to show the behind the scenes of the project.